elearntics/eLIS-spec/guides/3-learning-connections.md

 #### Example 2: Grammar example

 We're creating a game to identify pairs of synonyms.
 We've several LUs, each one describes a word.
 We need a match LC for each pair of synonyms, indicating these LUs are related.

-* LU: 'exact'
+In this case, we're using the pair of synonyms **exact** and **specific**.

+**Learning Unit:**

+_'exact'_

 ```js
 {